 Herod’s three sons inherited a kingdom ready to boil over.

-Meanwhile, Roman religions and cults had different interpretations of the divine.
+Meanwhile, Roman religions and cults had different interpretations of the divine, both in an afterlife as well as on Earth in this life.

 Roman Apotheosis

-If there is one concept that all ancient Mediterranean civilizations understood from the Bronze Age, through Prehistory, to early Post-classical history, it was apotheosis.
-Call him Heracles, Hercle, Hercules, or Caesar, the deification of great men was commonplace.
-The mixing and transformation of apotheosis over time and conquests were also commonly practiced.
+If there is one concept that all ancient Mediterranean civilizations understood from the Bronze Age, through the Iron Age, Prehistory, to early Post-classical history, it was apotheosis.
+Call him Heracles, Hercle, Hercules, or Caesar, the deification of great demi-god men was very commonplace.
+The mixing and transformation of apotheosis over time and military conquests were also commonly practiced.
 This was the case with the sheer size of the empire the Roman Legions were vowed to protect and defend against foreign enemies.
 One of the popular cults of the eastern legions in contact with the Persian culture was Mithra.

-Despite there being no direct evidence that 2nd and 3rd century CE Christianity and Mithraism were influenced by each other, there are remarkable similarities.
+Roman Mithraism Despite there being no direct evidence that 2nd and 3rd century CE Christianity and Mithraism were influenced by each other, there are remarkable similarities.
 For example, most historians and biblical scholars know and agree that Jesus was not born in winter in late December.
 Mithra was born of a virgin December 25th and visited by Magi.
-There are also similar themes in doctrine and practices such as salvation, the symbolism of water/baptism, and followers had a sign or mark symbolizing Mithra like Christians had the cross.
+There are also similar themes in doctrine and practices such as salvation, the symbolism of water/baptism, and followers had a sign or mark symbolizing Mithra like Christians had the cross or fish.

 The apotheosis of Homer